AtilioA/StrucTS/README.md

 Then, open a `.sts` file.
 You should have should have syntax highlighting and error validation for your StrucTS programs.

-You can also press `Ctrl+Shift+P` to open the command palette, and select `Generate TypeScript code from StrucTS model` to generate TypeScript code from your StrucTS model, or `Generate GraphViz code from StrucTS model` to generate a GraphViz .gv model.

 Instructions for building the extension itself are available in the [Langium documentation](https://langium.org/tutorials/building_an_extension/).

 ## Acknowledgments